PHorg Logo

 Society gathers in the Palm Court for afternoon tea.
 A splendid orchestra in keeping with the magnificent room, is one of the attractions.

-MUSIC AT THE PALACE
+MUSIC AT THE PALACE HOTEL

 Music plays an important part in the life of this ultra-modern hotel.
 The dancing orchestra in the Rose Room adjoining the Palm Court is one of the finest in the West.
-Each member of this orchestra is a soloist of note, and the Palace dances are exceedingly popular.
+Each member of this orchestra is a soloist of note, and The Palace dances are exceedingly popular.

 THE ROSE ROOM